Public Art in the Works

 Southwest Rapid Transit

-Twenty-one shortlisted artists/teams are busy developing in depth proposals for seven locations along the new Transitway currently in development for southwest Winnipeg.
+Twenty-one shortlisted artists/teams are busy developing in depth proposals for seven opportunities along the new Transitway currently in development for southwest Winnipeg.

 Three shortlisted artists/teams are busy developing in depth proposals for artwork to be integrated into the renovations at the Cornish Library.